Ruvyrom/Ruvomain-Protocol/Configs/README.md

-The lists above are compatible with Ruvomain Apps-Manager & Canta.
+The lists above are compatible with Ruvomain App-Manager & Canta.

 ### Contributing - JSON files importation